embeddedhacks/physicalShutdownRPI/README.md

 physicalShutdownRPI
 ===================

-A Physical Button To Shutdown Button For raspberry pi B.
+A Physical Shutdown Button For raspberry pi B.

 Download the code.